brainstormforce/wp-spectra/README.md

 * Fix: Counter - Resolved an issue wherein the total number resets to default on end number change.
 * Fix: Icon - Resolved an issue wherein a few icons would not load on the frontend.
 * Fix: Global - Resolved an issue that would cause block-styling to break when used for a custom archive template of specific post types in FSE themes.

-### 2.12.7 - Tuesday, 2nd April 2024 ###
-* Security Fix: Hardened the security of the plugin.
-Props: Wordfence.
-* Improvement: Added compatibility with WordPress v6.5.
-* Improvement: Buttons - Added an inherit-gap-from-theme option.
-* Fix: Container - Resolved an issue wherein the 'open in new window' option would not be available when Spectra Pro is actived.
-* Fix: Icon - Resolved an issue wherein icon links for 'tel' and 'mailto' would not work as intended.

 The full changelog is available [here](https://wpspectra.com/whats-new/).